 To study for this postgraduate certificate course you must hold a bachelors degree from a UK university or other recognised degree-awarding body, or a qualification at equivalent level.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 7 under the International English Language Testing System (IELTS).
 Please see their website for details.
 You will be encouraged to relate the content of the modules to your own experiences therefore you will need access to an educational setting either through employment or other means such as volunteering and special arrangements for purposes of your study.
 Apart from schools and colleges, other organisations providing educational services – such as nursing education, youth, play, or early years work – could provide suitable settings to apply your learning and later carry out your dissertation.
 The various activities embedded in the study guide will help you develop skills of independent study and enquiry.
 If you are not sure whether your qualifications and experience are suitable, please contact us for advice.

 Months of entry

-This professional qualification gives an introduction to postgraduate study in the field of education and offers the opportunity to explore one topic in detail.
+This professional qualification introduces postgraduate study in the field of education and offers the opportunity to explore one topic in detail.
 The modules available cover a range of areas within education but all encourage you to draw on your own experiences and undertake enquiry in your own context.
-You may also qualify for this postgraduate certificate course if you do not complete a full masters degree in education.
+You may also qualify for this postgraduate certificate even if you do not complete a full masters degree in education.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.